• Skip to main content

 I actually had a great time standing over the stove and cooking the candy, it's relaxing!
 I put on my favorite podcast and it gave me time to add that extra ounce of love and care into the recipe.

-Once the mixture is ready, you pour it onto a greased plate and chill it in the fridge for about 2 hours until it firms up.
+Once the mixture is the right consistency, you pour it onto a greased plate and chill it in the fridge for about 2 hours until it firms up.
+It is important to let the mixture cool to room temperature before you start rolling it into balls.

-From there, roll up little balls and give them a coating in sprinkles.
+From there, roll up little balls real chocolate and give them a coating in sprinkles.
+Brigadeiros are best enjoyed at room temperature for optimal texture and flavor.

 The second factor is (and probably overlooked often) the sprinkles.